 Large Mission Scale Data

->

-> This working group will consider challenges related to supporting science for large mission-scale analysis projects.
-This group will recommend best practices for accessing and working with large data sets within the NASA cloud/multi-cloud and middleware environment.
-They will also explore best practices for the import/access of non-NASA datasets into the NASA cloud and middleware environment.
+This working group will consider challenges related to supporting science for large mission-scale analysis projects.
+This group will recommend best practices for accessing and working with large data sets within NASA's cloud/multi-cloud and middleware environment.
+They will also explore best practices for the import/access of non-NASA datasets into NASA's cloud and middleware environment.
 The group will document experiences and perform an analysis of available architectures.

 Page Last Updated: Mar 1, 2021 at 2:58 PM EST